vanruc/todoApp/README.md

 ```

 Login to the application.
-Then switch to desktop screen by click to the `Switch` button on the top right corner.
+Then switch to desktop view by click to the `Switch` button on the top right corner.
 ![](doc_img_src/switch%20button.png)

-Go to our `Staff`, then we will see different from `desktop` and our normal view.
+Go to `Staff`, then we will see the difference between desktop view and our normal view.
 ![](doc_img_src/staffeditview6.png)